nesquick017/Difference-generator/README.md

+#Difference generator.
+This is CLI utility wihich is provides the difference between yaml, yml, or json files.
+Output should be presented for you in _stylish_ (bu default) plain and json formats.

-How to install:
+##How to install:

-### Hexlet tests and linter status:
+# Hexlet tests and linter status:

 [![Actions Status](https://github.com/nesquick017/frontend-project-46/workflows/hexlet-check/badge.svg)](https://github.com/nesquick017/frontend-project-46/actions)